Progressive transformation from square to circle, representing how a TRL story becomes more refined, coherent, and credible over time.

 If a work package says “clinical validation” but there is no defined population, outcome, or method, the TRL story becomes weak.
 If the budget is mostly engineering time but the TRL story requires clinical evidence, reviewers will spot the mismatch quickly.

-A good TRL story also avoids inflated jumps.
+A strong TRL story also avoids inflated jumps.
 Going from very early TRL to near-market TRL inside a short project without strong rationale often looks unrealistic.
 It is better to propose a credible progression with clear milestones.

 © 2026 Worthmed.
 All rights reserved.